 Sometimes, you can get blacklisted at no fault of your own.
 If you share an email server with a spammer, you can get your email address blocked.
 You’ll be viewed as guilty by association, just because of a shared domain.

-Using a premium service provider will help you avoid this kind of complication, so consider your options when setting up your email service.
+Using a premium email service provider will help you avoid these kinds of spam complaints, so consider your options when setting up your email service provider.

 If you’re wrongly blacklisted, there are ways to appeal.
-You can find out what your current email status is by using tools like mxtoolbox, which will give you a brief overview of your current reputation.
+You can find out your current email status by using spam checkers or email checkers like mxtoolbox, which will give you a brief overview of your current reputation.
 If you start receiving notices that your emails have been rejected, you can quickly check on your status and take corrective action.

 Keep Your Emails Spam-Free for Better Communication

 As with most things related to digital marketing, executing an effective email campaign can be challenging.
-If you take a hard look at your current strategy, you can find ways to ensure that your emails will never be filtered out as spam.
+If you take a hard look at your current email marketing strategy, you can find ways to ensure that your emails will never be filtered out as spam and eventually land in spam folders.

 When you make small changes to your messaging style, you’ll not only get past spam filters but also become a better communicator for your brand.
 Your email campaigns can be a game changer, helping to build relationships with your users and get you more business.